PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="007" /><label for="007">![007](/assets/slides/incident_response/incident_response.007.jpeg)</label>
 _007. What is a major incident?
 [Docs Reference](/before/what_is_an_incident/#what-is-a-major-incident)_

 We also have something we call a **major incident**.
 This is any incident where we require a coordinated response between teams.
-Again, this is just our definition at PagerDuty, feel free to use your own.
+Again, this is just our definition at GetYourGuide, feel free to use your own.

 The intention behind this definition is that sometimes incidents can be handled by a single team, maybe the owners of a service that's having trouble.
 That rarely requires a large response in and of itself.
 But as soon as they need to involve another team, whether it's customer support, or database administrators, then we declare it to be a major incident and kick off a much larger response.
 The _coordination_ is key here, and we’ll talk more about this later.